 High Administrative Costs

-Consider the extreme of a paper driven system.
-Manually initiating and tracking manufacture and delivery of goods consumes significant manpower and other resources.
-For example, a paper driven system requires manually filling out purchase orders, production orders, manufacturing QC documentation, packing information, shipping orders, delivery tickets, invoices and accounts statements.
+Consider the extreme of a paper-driven system.
+Manually initiating and tracking the manufacture and delivery of goods consumes significant manpower and other resources.
+For example, a paper-driven system requires manually filling out purchase orders, production orders, manufacturing QC documentation, packing information, shipping orders, delivery tickets, invoices, and account statements.
 This archaic system requires an ongoing substantial investment in administrative resources.

 - Cost of generating, moving, and storing paper: This includes the cost of paper, printers, and storage space, as well as labor costs for moving.
 Also factor in the inefficiencies associated with retrieving the information when needed.

-- Logistical impact to material movement: When paper work is not immediately available at the end of one stage and start of another, the process delayed.
-This results in overall decline of productivity and capacity to fill orders.
+- Logistical impact on material movement: When the paperwork is not immediately available at the end of one stage and the start of another, the process delayed.
+This results in an overall decline in productivity and capacity to fill orders.